Kenolise/codengine/src/pages/welcome/index.md

 ---
 title: Welcome to my blog!
 date: '2020-05-10'
-spoiler: What the hell am I doing?.
+spoiler: What in the world am I doing?.
 ---

 Welcome to the Codengine.
 Technically, I'm the Codengine, and this is the place where I narrate which technology Intrigues me / Projects I'm working on.
 I'm basically the engine supposed to drive you to change your world!